abhisakh/ResearchLLM_MultiAgent_LangGraph_RagGraph/README.md

 ---
-# 🔬 Advanced Multi-Agent Research Framework {#advanced-multi-agent-research-framework}
+# 🔬 Advanced Multi-Agent Research Framework
 ---
 This framework implements a state-driven, autonomous research pipeline using LangGraph.
 It coordinates specialized agents to perform deep-dive scientific literature reviews, material property analysis, and factual synthesis with an integrated evaluation-refinement loop.